centuryglass/IntraPaint/doc/controls.md

     - 4b. **Image generation area**:  This rectangle marks the area used for AI image generation, placed using the [Generation area tool](./tool_guide.md#-image-generation-area-tool-g).
     - 4c. **Inpaint padding bounds**: The reduced image generation area used when the image generation editing mode is set to "inpaint" and "Inpaint Full Resolution" is checked.
 See the [inpainting guide](./inpainting_guide.md#inpaint-full-resolution-checkbox) for more details.
     - 4d. **Brush cursor**: When over the image viewport, the mouse cursor will change based on the current active tool.
 5. **Tab bars**: The main control panels can be rearranged by dragging tabs between these bar.
-You can also right click a tab bar and select "Move all tabs here" to move every tab at once.
+You can also right-click a tab bar and select "Move all tabs here" to move every tab at once.
 Empty tab bars shrink to a reduced size.
 When a tab bar is not empty, click the arrow icon at the start of the tab bar to show or hide its control panel.
 6. **Control tabs**:  Drag these between tab bars to rearrange controls, or right-click for tab placement options.
 Click an inactive tab or press the key printed on its bottom-right corner to activate it.
 If the tab bar's control panel is minimized, this will expand it.
 Double-clicking an open active tab or pressing its keyboard key will minimize the control panel.
     - 6a. **Tool tab**: Controls the placement of the tool panel.
 This tab will always be visible.
     - 6b. **Image Generation tab**:  Controls the placement of the image generation panel.
 This tab is only visible when AI image generation is configured.
-    - 6c. **ControlNet tab**:  Controls the placement of the [ControlNet panel](./stable-diffusion.md#controlnet).
+    - 6c. **ControlNet tab**:  Controls the placement of the [ControlNet panel](./stable-diffusion.md#controlnet-panel).
 Because this tab is on the same bar as the image generation tab, the ControlNet panel is currently hidden.
 Clicking it will hide the image generation panel and show the ControlNet panel.
 7. **Tool control hints**:  Lists controls for the current active tool.
 Right-clicking this spot opens a menu where you can show or hide these tips.
 8. **Image zoom controls**: Directly sets how zoomed-in the image viewport is.
 At 1.0, the image is shown at actual size.
 9. **Image zoom toggle button**:  Click to reset the image to its default position and scale, centering and showing the entire image.
 If the image generator is configured and the view is already at the default, button text will change to "Zoom In", and clicking it will center the image generation area.